CTC-PCOEdeSignage/PCOE-de-Signage-Rails/README.md

 Each `Playlist` has an option to change the slide length, per slide, as well.

-NOTE: We do not recommend slide lengths less than 10 minutes.
+NOTE: We do not recommend slide lengths less than 10 seconds.

 ## LibCal API Keys